wmelvin/marksplitz/README.md

 options:
-  -h, --help            show this help message and exit -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+  -h, --help            show this help message and exit

+  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Path to the output directory.

   -n OUTPUT_NAME, --output-name OUTPUT_NAME
                         Base name for the output HTML files.

   -i IMAGES_SUBDIR, --images-subdir IMAGES_SUBDIR
                         Subdirectory for images.
 Expected to be in the directory containing the Markdown file.
 Contents are copied to a subdirectory by the same name in the output directory.

   -d CODE_SUBDIR, --code-subdir CODE_SUBDIR
                         Subdirectory for code files.
 Expected to be in the directory containing the Markdown file.
 Fenced code blocks, marked with a code-file directive, are written to this directory.

+  --img-delay IMG_DELAY
+                        Delay in seconds to wait for a code-file image to be created.

   -c CSS_FILE, --css-file CSS_FILE
                         Optional name of a CSS file to include in the same location as the HTML output.
 If a CSS file is not